 A broader outlook on the utilization and implementation of Client ID on Websites

-The ga_cookie gets updated when any user returns on a particular website that has a Google Analytics implemented on it.
+The ga_cookie gets updated when any user returns to a particular website that has Google Analytics implemented on it.
 For every new user, a new cookie is created along with the new Client ID.
 The cookie is valid for 2 years (and so is the Client ID).
-If a user deletes the cookie, then a new one is generated along with a new Client ID such that the user will be considered as new.
+If a user deletes the cookie, then a new one is generated along with a new Client ID such that the user will be considered new.

 De-duplication of Users with Client-ID

 For websites with multiple domains, remarketing is nothing short of a nightmare when it comes to targeting users across the said domains.
-When you target the same person multiple times, the budget doubles and the ROI is slashed by half.
+When you target the same person multiple times, the budget doubles, and the ROI is slashed by half.
 With the help of Google Analytics Client ID, one can determine which of these users are moving across domains and are the same ones.
 This way, it’s possible to de-duplicate targeted users and run highly efficient re-marketing campaigns.